 Cultivation: The preference is full or partial sun, and moist to slightly dry conditions.
 The soil can contain loam, clay, gravel, or sand – this plant is very adaptable.
 Sometimes the leaves develop brown blotches or turn yellow in response to harsh weather conditions, competition from other plants, or age.

-Range & Habitat: Ohio Spiderwort is a common plant throughout Illinois, except in the SE, where it is uncommon or absent (see Distribution Map).
-It is often found in moist to mesic black soil prairies.
-Other habitats include sandy black oak savannas, bur oak savannas, limestone glades, thickets and woodland borders, moist meadows near woods or rivers, roadside ditches, and areas along railroads (including the ballast).
+Range & Habitat: The native Ohio Spiderwort is a common plant throughout Illinois, except in the SE, where it is uncommon or absent (see Distribution Map).
+It is often found in moist to mesic black soil prairies and sand prairies.
+Other habitats include sandy black oak savannas, Bur Oak savannas, limestone glades, thickets and woodland borders, moist meadows near woods or rivers, roadside ditches, and areas along railroads (including the ballast).
 Plants are usually widely scattered, but sometimes appear in sizable colonies in disturbed areas.

 Faunal Associations: The most important pollinators of the flowers are long-tongued bees, especially bumblebees.
 Other visitors include Halictine bees and Syrphid flies.
 However, the Syrphid flies feed on stray pollen and are non-pollinating.
 Spiderwort is rarely bothered by insects, although Lema collaris (Leaf Beetle sp.) reportedly feeds on the foliage.
 Mammalian herbivores also eat the plant, including the White-Tailed Deer, Cottontail Rabbit, Box Turtles, and livestock.
 The foliage is non-toxic to these animals.

-Photographic Location: The close-up photograph of the flowers was taken along a railroad in Champaign, Illinois, while the photograph of the flowering plant was taken at the wildflower garden of the webmaster in Urbana, Illinois.
+Photographic Location: The close-up photograph of the flowers was taken along a railroad in Champaign, Illinois, while the photographs of the flowering plant and close-up of the stem were taken at the wildflower garden of the webmaster in Urbana, Illinois.
 Ohio Spiderwort is more resistant to the application of herbicides along railroads than most plants, which is one reason why it remains common in such areas.

 Comments: This is probably the most common Spiderwort in Illinois.
 The flowers are short-lived, but beautiful, particularly when they are viewed close-up.
 Ohio Spiderwort can be readily distinguished from Virginia Spiderwort by the absence of conspicuous hairs on the flowering stems near the inflorescence, and the greyish or bluish appearance of the thin leaves.
 It also tends to be taller and more spindly in appearance than other species of Spiderwort, and has smaller bracts subtending the inflorescence.
 The leaves and stems are reported to be edible – fresh or cooked.